Home » Casing » Expandable Casing Mechanism, Application, Pros & Cons

 Swaging Process For Expandable Casing

-The swaging process uses a mandrel with a circular cross-section that is in the expandable casing as it is run.
+The swaging process uses a mandrel with a circular cross-section in the expandable casing as it is run.
 The mandrel can be either a solid piece or of a type that allows for retraction and retrieval through a smaller diameter.
 In its expanded position, it is pumped or pulled through the casing from the bottom upward and expands the casing as it moves upward.

-This Expandable action of the casing may be accomplished hydraulically or with a mechanical pulling force, as long as the casing is not allowed to move as it is being expanded.
-It is a positive type of expansion, in that, for the mandrel to pass through, the casing must expand to the diameter of the mandrel.
+This Expandable action of the casing may be accomplished hydraulically or with a mechanical pulling force as long as the casing is not allowed to move as it is being expanded.
+It is a positive type of expansion in that, for the mandrel to pass through, the casing must expand to the diameter of the mandrel.

 Expandable casing procedure -swaging